ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - Fan uses TCC0 on PA11 (WO[3])
 - Non-blocking UART and I2C communication used wherever possible
 - All sensor values are debug-printed to serial terminal
+- NPK sensor can operates at 5V and the power supply for that might need to be separate than the RS485 (If RS485 is 3.3 V)